statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .2. the position of the ship (latitude and longitude); and

 .3. the date and time of the position provided.
-6. Systems and equipment used to meet the requirements of this regulation shall conform to performance standards and functional requirements<sup> 4) Refer to the Performance standards and functional requirements for the long-range identification and tracking of ships, adopted by the Maritime Safety Committee of the Organization by resolution MSC.210(81). </sup> not inferior to those adopted by the Organization.
+6. Systems and equipment used to meet the requirements of this regulation shall conform to performance standards and functional requirements not inferior to those adopted by the Organization.
 Any shipboard equipment shall be of a type approved by the Administration.
 7. Systems and equipment used to meet the requirements of this regulation shall be capable of being switched off on board or be capable of ceasing the distribution of long-range identification and tracking information:

 .1. where international agreements, rules or standards provide for the protection of navigational information; or